IR-1/CR-1 Spousal Visa NVC Phase Summary

 How to Send Documents

-Depending upon your case number, the financial and supporting documents are sent to NVC in one of the following manners:
+Depending upon your case number, the financial and supporting documents go to NVC in one of the following manners:

 – Email Processing